osalbahr/pmem-redirection/README.md

 ## Debugging

 For debugging, I wanted to have `ltrace` as follows.
-See [INSTALL](https://gitlab.com/cespedes/ltrace/-/blob/main/INSTALL).
+See their [INSTALL](https://gitlab.com/cespedes/ltrace/-/blob/main/INSTALL).

 ```
 git clone https://gitlab.com/cespedes/ltrace.git